 - feeling generally unwell, with B symptoms (fever, night sweats and unexplained weight loss).

 This subtype of DLBCL typically develops in people over 50, although it can affect younger people.
 It is linked to a virus called Epstein–Barr virus (EBV), which infects B cells.
-Most people have been infected with EBV but it doesn’t usually cause any symptoms.
+Most people have been infected with EBV at some point in their lives, but it doesn’t usually cause any symptoms.
 Only a very small number of people who have had EBV go on to develop lymphoma.
 Scientists don’t know why this is.

 Symptoms of EBV-positive DLBCL depend on where the lymphoma is growing:

-- Most people (7 in 10) have lymphoma growing outside their lymph nodes (extranodal lymphoma), most commonly in the skin, lungs, tonsils or stomach.
+- Most people with EBV-positive DLBCL NOS (7 in 10) have lymphoma growing outside their lymph nodes (extranodal lymphoma), most commonly in the skin, lungs, tonsils or stomach.
 The symptoms you have depend on where in your body the lymphoma is growing.

 - Some people (3 in 10) have lymphoma only in their lymph nodes.